Searching

 In Beyond, Basic Searching is used to typically find a singular record, whereas an Advanced Search is run to create a list of results or multiple records that adhere to a set criteria.

-To conduct either of these searches, locate the six principal records in the upper left-hand corner of the screen:
+To conduct either of these searches, locate the six principal records at the left of the screen:

-From left to right, the five principle records are:
+From top to bottom, the six principle records are:

 To perform any search, select the record type of the desired search.